It’s a common fact.

 But, having said that, I get it.

-I get why a Brazilian would get irritated at the idea of someone thinking that their country speaks Portuguese if the stereotype is common enough.
+I get why a Brazilian would get irritated at the idea of someone thinking that their country speaks Spanish if the stereotype is common enough.

 One person thinks that?
 You laugh and correct them nicely.

 Countless people do?
 OK, I see where your frustration comes from.